 #4: Eat your vegetables.

 Simply eating lots of vegetables is very important for preventing the cold and flu.
 The fiber in the vegetables actually supports the good bacteria, and that helps the good bacteria proliferate.
-It’s sort of like a prebiotic, which are food for probiotics.
-That will influence the gut flora and then in turn enhance the immune system.
+It’s sort of like a prebiotic, which are food for probiotics, that will influence the gut flora and then in turn enhance the immune system.
 Try to eat the rainbow in vegetables.
 Every color vegetable has a different type of flavenoid with an affinity to a corresponding organ.

 #5: Get enough sleep.